wunki/degreed-architecture/content/docs/principles/database-as-a-service.md

 * No more use of Stored Procedures for access management or validation of inputs.
 This should all reside in the application, before being sent to the persistence layer.

 * If you require to use Stored Procedures for reads, always start with views as they are much easier to use and they integrate better with EF Core, a core component of our JSON:API framework.

+## Related Resources

+* [Five levels of performance tuning for an EF Core query](https://www.thereformedprogrammer.net/five-levels-of-performance-tuning-for-an-ef-core-query/).
+Blog post on how to do performance improvements for Entity Framework Core.
+* [Entity Framework Core in Action](https://www.manning.com/books/entity-framework-core-in-action).
+Best book en EF Core.